-Many bankruptcy debtors miss plan payments because of a temporary financial emergency.
-After their emergency is resolved, most debtors are able to get caught up if given enough time.
-If you are facing dismissal, you can explain your circumstances to the court and request more time to catch up on your plan arrears.
-Most courts will allow you more time or add a specific catch up plan to your Chapter 13 plan to cure your default.
+If the trustee isn't reasonable (which is rare), you can explain your circumstances to the court by filing a written opposition to the motion to dismiss and arguing your side at the motion hearing.
+You’ll request more time to catch up on your plan arrears and explain why you’ll be able to do so.
+If you make a convincing argument, most courts will allow you more time or add a specific catch up plan to your Chapter 13 plan to cure your default.

-If you are unable to continue with your Chapter 13 bankruptcy, you may be eligible to receive a hardship discharge.
-A hardship discharge is a discharge that is granted even though you have not completed all of your required plan payments.
-The court will analyze your financial situation and consider what is in the best interest of all parties involved before granting a hardship discharge.
+If you can’t continue with your Chapter 13 bankruptcy, you might be eligible to receive a hardship discharge even though you haven’t completed all of your required plan payments.
+The court will analyze your financial situation and consider the best interest of your creditors before granting a hardship discharge.